 This paper is organized as follows.
-In Sec. \ref{Sec:figure}, we introduce the quantities that we use to analyze DQPT for short as well as long time while we describe different non-hermitian Hamiltonians in Sec. \ref{sec:hamilonianns}.
-The exceptional points for these Hamiltonians and bi-orthogonalization procedure to match usual quantum mechanics is explained in Sec. \ref{sec:ep_bi_ortho}.
-Analytical computation of Loschmidt echo and the behavior of rate function for the \(iXY\) and \(iATXY\) models which detect EP are presented in Sec. \ref{Sec:Loshcmidt_rate}.
-In Sec. \ref{sec:finding_ep}, we extend the scenario to capture exceptional point through DQPT for system like \(iXYZ\) with long range interaction which can only be solved numerically.
+In Sec. \ref{sec:dqpt}, we introduce the quantities that we use to analyze DQPT for short as well as long time, while we describe different non-Hermitian Hamiltonian in Sec. \ref{sec:hamilonianns}.
+Analytical computation of Loschmidt echo and the behavior of the rate function for the \(iXY\) and \(iATXY\) models which detect EP are presented in Sec. \ref{Sec:Loshcmidt_rate}.
+In Sec. \ref{sec:finding_ep}, we extend the scenario to capture the exceptional point through transient dynamics for a system like \(iXYZ\) with short- and long-range interaction which can only be solved numerically.
 Finally, we draw conclusion of our findings in Sec. \ref{sec:conclusion}.